 Things can never be simple, especially not in home entertainment, so there's an alternative HDR standard and it's called Dolby Vision.

 One of the things that makes Dolby Vision different is that it's designed as an end-to-end HDR process.
 So from capture through processing and into production, Dolby Vision is designed to preserve information that was originally captured and pass it on.
 It does this using metadata that's then read by the Dolby Vision decoder in the TV you're watching.
-The aim is to give you an HDR experience that's closer to the original by supplying more information.
+The aim is to give you an HDR experience that's closer to the original by supplying more information - it's dynamic metadata.

-Support for Dolby Vision has been announced by some studios - Universal, Sony Pictures, Warner Bros and Lionsgate for example - as well as streaming services - like Vudu and Netflix - and it's also aiming to come to games and mobile applications too.
-Dolby Vision is now available on Amazon Video for compatible TVs in some regions too.
+Support for Dolby Vision has been announced by many studios - Universal, Sony Pictures, Warner Bros and Lionsgate for example - as well as streaming services - like Vudu, Amazon Video and Netflix - and it's also aiming to come to games and mobile applications too.
+You can now also buy Dolby Vision encoded Ultra HD Blu-ray discs.

 It can deliver 12-bit colour depth (68 billion colours) and supports backlight systems four times more powerful than standard HDR TV sets, so Dolby Vision has been designed as future-proof, surpassing the current specifications for "generic" HDR10, even if there's nothing you can currently buy that fulfils that potential.